JonathanMCarter/GoogleSheetsTwineHarlowe/README.md

 > var sendData = [harlowe.State.variables['word'], "Nature"];

 This is the data that is sent to the sheet, in this case a string field called <b>word</b> that holds the data.
-The second scring <b>"Nature"</b> defines the column the string should be placed in.
+The second string <b>"Nature"</b> defines the column the string should be placed in.

 > url:"<GOOGLE_SHEET_SCRIPT_DEPLOYMENT_URL_HERE>?"